Chris Weidman plans to document his recovery after grisly injury at UFC 261

-“Man, this is not fun, I can’t believe it happened.
-I just appreciate all my family, all my friends and my fans, everyone who’s sending me prayers and well wishes,” he said in a video from his hospital bed earlier this week.
+“Man, this is not fun.
+I can’t believe it happened.
+I just appreciate all my family, all my friends and my fans — everyone who’s sending me prayers and well wishes,” he said in a video from his hospital bed earlier this week.

-“I do think I’m gonna probably try to document this recovery — there’s going to be tons of physical therapy and stuff — and try to keep you guys involved because … the amount of outpouring love I got is insane.
-I wanna keep you guys in the loop of what’s going on and how I’m doing.
-Thank you so much you guys, I love you.”
+“I do think I’m going to probably try to document this recovery — there’s going to be tons of physical therapy and stuff — and try to keep you guys involved because … the amount of outpouring love I got is insane.
+I want to keep you guys in the loop of what’s going on and how I’m doing.
+Thank you so much, you guys.
+I love you.”

 Seventeen seconds into the first round of his fight with Hall, Weidman threw a heavy kick, which Hall checked, before hearing “a click” when Weidman’s lower leg broke.